 Both the scan and the data update can be achieved on a mobile phone and instantly uploaded to the primary Vision system and any non-compliances or remedial requirements can be quickly sent to the management team via the automated Vision alerts system.

-Want to know more about the legionella risk management capabilities of the Vision Software?
+Want to know more about the legionella risk assessment and management capabilities of the Vision Software?